codatio/starter-project-nextjs-codat/README.md

 ---

-If you've got feedback on this sample project or have ideas for other sample projects you'd like to see, raise an [Issue](https://github.com/codatio/codat-nextjs-sample-project/issues) or drop us an email [developerexperience](mailto:developer-experience@codat.io).
+If you've got feedback on this sample project or have ideas for other sample projects you'd like to see, raise an [Issue](https://github.com/codatio/codat-nextjs-sample-project/issues) or [drop us an email](mailto:developer-experience@codat.io).